MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/restrict-access-online-trusted-ip-rules.md

 <a name="BKMK_AdditionalConsiderations"></a>
 ## Additional security considerations
  IP restriction is only enforced during user authentication.
-This is done by the [!INCLUDE[pn_azure_active_directory](../includes/pn-azure-active-directory.md)] Conditional Access capability. [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] sets a session timeout limit to balance protecting user data and the number of times users are prompted for their sign-in credentials.
-Trusted IP restriction for devices (including laptops) is not applied until the [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] session timeout expires.
+This is done by the [!INCLUDE[pn_azure_active_directory](../includes/pn-azure-active-directory.md)] Conditional Access capability.
+Customer Engagement apps sets a session timeout limit to balance protecting user data and the number of times users are prompted for their sign-in credentials.
+Trusted IP restriction for devices (including laptops) is not applied until the Customer Engagement apps session timeout expires.

  For example, a trusted IP restriction is setup to only allow access to [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps when users are working from a corporate office.
 When a [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps user signs in into [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps using their laptop from their office and establishes a [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps session, the user can continue to access [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps after leaving the office until the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps session timeout expires.
 This behavior also applies to mobile and offsite connections such as: Dynamics 365 for Customer Engagement apps for phones and tablets, and [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)].

 <a name="BKMK_CreateSecurityGroup"></a>
 ## Create security group (optional)
  You can restrict access to all Users or groups of users.
-It's more efficient to restrict by a group if only a subset of your Azure Active Directory (AAD) users are accessing [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)].
+It's more efficient to restrict by a group if only a subset of your Azure Active Directory (AAD) users are accessing Customer Engagement apps.

 1. Sign in to your [Azure portal](https://portal.azure.com).

-2. Click **Browse** > **Active Directory**, and then select your [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] directory.
+2. Click **Browse** > **Active Directory**, and then select your Customer Engagement apps directory.

 3. Click **Groups** > **Add Group**, and then fill in the settings to create a new group.